15godzina/15godzina/README.md

-- 👋 Hi, I’m karol!
+- 👋 Hi, I’m żarn!
-- 👀 I’m interested in coding.
+- 👀 I’m interested in żarn.
-- 📫 How to reach me?
-U can add me as friend in discord! karolson777
+- 📫 How to reach me? in żarn